Ways to Protect Your Credit

 Seven Steps For Protecting Your Credit

-These days, you don’t have to wait for your credit card statement to come around through postal mail to know exactly what’s going on with your credit activity.
+You don’t have to wait for your credit card statement to come around through postal mail to know exactly what’s going on with your credit activity.
 You can log on to the credit card company’s website and observe the activity in real time.
-Larry Magid from Forbes.com urges consumers to stay on top of their credit by checking their accounts on a regular basis.
-Of course, you will always see a virtual general breakdown of purchases and payments that you have made in the past.
-However, if you notice any unusual or unfamiliar activity, it is suggested that you notify the credit card company immediately.
+Forbes urges consumers to stay on top of their credit by checking their accounts on a regular basis.
+Of course, you will always see a virtual breakdown of purchases and payments that you have made in the past.
+If you notice any unusual or unfamiliar activity, it is advisable to immediately notify the credit card company.

-For many victims of fraud, the entire fraud process typically starts with a suspicious-looking email.
-In order to identify the scams these emails contain, follow these tips provided by Consumer Reports:
+For many victims of fraud, the entire fraud process starts with a suspicious-looking email.
+In order to identify the scams these emails contain, follow these tips from Consumer Reports:

 - Examine the sender.
 You should immediately take precaution with emails that originate from unknown or fishy sources.

-- Determine what type of information is being requested.
-Specifically, if you are being urged to return lots of information about yourself (namely your name, address, phone number, date of birth, gender, etc.), avoid the email at all costs.
+- Determine the type of information requested.
+Avoid the email at all costs if it pressures you to provide extensive personal information such as your name, address, phone number, date of birth, gender, and more.

 - Hover over links before clicking them.
 This will help you determine the real destination of the link in question.
-If you’re being urged to click a link originating from your bank or credit card company, visit their website instead and navigate to the website section from there.
-As a rule of thumb, you should avoid clicking links in emails at all costs.
+If you’re being urged to click a link originating from your bank or credit card company, visit their website instead and navigate to the webpage from there.

 - Avoid emails that request money in return for even more money.
-This type of scam can take many shapes and forms, but they all possess the same principle once they’ve been watered down.
+This type of scam can take many shapes and forms.